Note: My Web pages are best viewed with style sheets enabled. |

 18 September 2023

 In her book The Power of One, Frances Haugen points out the Musk is not alone.
-She descrbes how Mark Zuckerberg has decreed that heads of governments leaders can post anything on Facebook, including inciting genocide.
+She descrbes how Mark Zuckerberg has decreed that government leaders can post anything on Facebook, including inciting genocide.
 Even Steve Huffman at Reddit seems to be following the paths of Musk and Zuckerberg.

 Thus, you should not wonder why I avoid social media.